vaab/gitchangelog/README.rst

 ``gitchangelog`` published on PyPI works on Linux/BSD/MacOSX and Windows.

-To be noted: the windows version is currently not being tested as well as the others and you won't be able to easily use it from sources as the tests and the sources tools are not yet compatible.
+To be noted: the windows version won't be easily useable it from sources as the sources tools are not yet compatible.
 Any help on this topic is welcome (as with others).

 Please submit an issue if you encounter incompatibilies.